 Public VIP network

 The Public VIP Network is assigned to the network controller in Azure Stack.
 It’s not a logical network on the switch.
 The SLB uses the pool of addresses and assigns /32 networks for tenant workloads.
 On the switch routing table, these /32 IPs are advertised as an available route via BGP.
 This network contains the external-accessible or public IP addresses.
-The Azure Stack infrastructure uses at least 8 addresses from this Public VIP Network while the remainder is used by tenant VMs.
+The Azure Stack infrastructure uses 8 addresses from this Public VIP Network while the remainder is used by tenant VMs.
 The network size on this subnet can range from a minimum of /26 (64 hosts) to a maximum of /22 (1022 hosts), we recommend that you plan for a /24 network.

 Switch infrastructure network